7 Most Affordable Neighbourhoods in Kelowna, BC

 • North Glenmore Plaza Cultural Center

-• Scenic landscape with a rural feel within a 10-minute commute to downtown
+• Scenic landscape with a rural feel that's just 10 minutes from downtown

-North Glenmore is a valley neighbourhood.
-Glenmore Road runs down the center of the valley and extends north all the way to the Lake Country community.
-Established communities with mature trees and landscaping are found on the west side, large homes are found on the east side.
+The North Glenmore neighbourhood has something for every homebuyer, from some of the most luxurious waterfront homes in Kelowna to affordable detached and multi-family homes.
+Glenmore Road runs down the valley's center and extends north to the Lake Country community.
 The neighbourhood provides a slower-paced lifestyle but is still accessible to downtown via car or bus.
 Nearby farms and orchards enhance the rural feel.

 Most of the services are along or near Glenmore Road.
-Restaurants include Basil Leaf Asian Fusion, Dozo House, and EK's Grill, which serves breakfast and lunch.
+Restaurants include Basil Leaf Asian Fusion and Dozo House.
 An IGA Market is also in that corridor.

 Rutland Amenities

-The neighbourhood provides housing types that include single-family homes and condos that cost between $300,000 and $800,000.
+The neighbourhood provides housing types that include single-family homes and condos, which usually range from the mid-$200s to $1.5 million.

-Restaurants include Dosa Crepe Cafe, My Neighbourhood Restaurant, and Shambu's Spice House.
+Restaurants include My Neighbourhood Restaurant and Shambu's Spice House.
 The Kelowna Crossing Shopping Center offers dozens of shops nearby.

-Kelowna is a gateway to the Okanagan Valley and is about 400 kilometres from Vancouver.
+Kelowna, one of the best cities in the Okanagan Valley, is a gateway to the natural wonder of British Columbia.
 Its mountains and waterfront provide plenty of outdoor recreation and gorgeous scenery.
 It's a small city that offers urban and rural lifestyles, green space recreation, art galleries, and arenas.

 If the opportunities in Kelowna excite you, contact the agents at KelownaHomes.ca at 250-999-9844 to get in touch with a local real estate agent who can help you find the perfect home in Kelowna today.